What is the one-time forgiveness count adjustment?

 - Which repayment plan should I choose if I do consolidate my loans?

-Having coached hundreds if not thousands of our colleagues through these dilemmas over the last year and a half, let’s talk about how the VIN Foundation Student Debt Team approaches each of those commonly asked questions:
+Having coached thousands of our colleagues through these dilemmas over the last two years, let’s talk about how the VIN Foundation Student Debt Team approaches each of those commonly asked questions:

 How do I know if I’m eligible for the one-time forgiveness count adjustment?